junyanz/pytorch-CycleGAN-and-pix2pix/README.md

 Before you post a new question, please first look at the above Q & A and existing GitHub issues.

 ## Pull Request
-You are always welcome to contribute to this repository.
+You are always welcome to contribute to this repository by sending a [pull request](https://help.github.com/articles/about-pull-requests/).
-Please run `flake8 --ignore E501` and `python ./scripts/test_before_push.py` to check the syntax and functionality of your code.
+Please run `python ./scripts/test_before_push.py` before you commit the code.

 ## Citation
 If you use this code for your research, please cite our papers.